LukasHunter98/02-intentional-aboutness/case-study.md

 * The flag is hanged on a flag pole that is floating in the sky, because I tend to have my mind focused away from reality.
 The selfie can be used as a standalone flag as well, that could be hanged up in any place of your decision let it be a graphic studio, bedroom, or your backyard or used online for social media as well.

 * It is a personal abstract business card, that can be used in any way you want.
-Over all, I would say, that it was a pretty successful project and it can also be seen as a printed version of a poster in the school studio.
+Over all, I would say, that it was a pretty successful project and it can also be seen as a printed version of a poster in the school studio in Prague.